-- Comply with the wildfire management and aircraft management SOP's. - Assist in all risk incidents as requested in which staff are trained for. - Facilities Co-ordinator - Responsible for all the wildfire management owned facilities for maintenance and operation of. - Direct the supervision of the camp managers at each of the seasonal staging camps. - Co-ordinate the maintenance with the C&M (Construction and Maintenance) group to ensure compliance of code and safe operation of facilities, to meet the need of the area and branch. - Ensure the program expenses stay within the planned budget for the program. - Maintain current and accurate dispositions for all facilities and respond to enquiries of conflicts associated with those dispositions. - Manpower Co-ordinator - Ensure support staff are hired, trained, supervised and appraised of performance annually to support the needs of the branch. - Support the wildland firefighter recruitment program. - Ensure the support resources for the staff are in place and the expenses stay within the planned budget. - Ensure compliance with provincial standards for the programs. - Training Co-ordinator - Ensure the training of the area staff meets the need to be current and effective in supporting the wildfire branch. - Ensure selected candidates meet the pre-requisites of the course and have all the necessary support to be successful. - Provide a staff training development plan to ensure continued training and growth for all staff and that it supports the projections ahead for a three year term. - Ensure all records are maintained current and accurate as to what training has been completed and the success of that training. - Detection Co-ordinator - Co-ordinate the fixed detection program within the area to ensure staff are hired, trained and supervised to deliver and effective wildfire detection program - Ensure all weather stations are in compliance with set standards and recorded in a timely manner. - Ensure the Sacramento gauges are all maintained and measures as per provincial guidelines. - Ensure tower staff, rescue staff and supervisors are all trained in the required components to maintain SOP's. - Contact Co-ordinator - Develop, administer, award and manage budget and contract expectations for area contracts related to work being completed in the Forest Area including but not limited to camps, infrastructure, reclamation, heavy equipment, and single resources contracts. - Network with other areas to ensure provincial consistency in relation to contract timelines, conditions and issuance. - Work with associated forest officer to ensure mentorship and experience to foster professional development and growth.
+- Complete FP 48's and Incident closure forms as required in a timely and accurate manner. - Comply with the wildfire management and aircraft management SOP's. - Assist in all risk incidents as requested in which staff are trained for. - Facilities Co-ordinator - Responsible for maintenance and operation of all the wildfire management owned facilities ~~for maintenance and operation of~~ including fire bases, air tanker bases, and lookout sites. - Direct the supervision of the camp supervisors at each of the seasonal staging camps. - Co-ordinate the maintenance with the C&M (Construction and Maintenance) group to ensure compliance of code and safe operation of facilities, to meet the need of the area and branch. - Ensure the program expenses stay within the planned budget for the program. - Maintain current and accurate dispositions for all facilities and respond to enquiries of conflicts associated with those dispositions. - Personnel Co-ordinator - Ensure support staff are hired, trained, supervised and appraised of performance annually to support the needs of the branch. - Support the wildland firefighter recruitment program. - Ensure the support resources for the staff are in place and the expenses stay within the planned budget. - Ensure compliance with provincial standards for the programs. - Training Co-ordinator - Ensure the training of the area staff meets the need to be current and effective in supporting the wildfire branch. - Ensure selected candidates meet the pre-requisites of the course and have all the necessary support to be successful. - Provide a staff training development plan to ensure continued training and growth for all staff and that it supports the projections ahead for a three year term. - Ensure all records are maintained current and accurate as to what training has been completed and the success of that training. - Detection Co-ordinator - Co-ordinate the fixed detection program within the area to ensure staff are hired, trained and supervised to deliver and effective wildfire detection program - Ensure all weather stations are in compliance with set standards and recorded in a timely manner. - Ensure the Sacramento gauges are all maintained and measures as per provincial guidelines. - Ensure tower staff, rescue staff and supervisors are all trained in the required components to maintain SOP's. - Contract Co-ordinator - Develop, administer, award and manage budget and contract expectations for area contracts related to work being completed in the Forest Area including but not limited to camps, infrastructure, reclamation, fireline mobile equipment, and single resources contracts. - Annually negotiate rates with contracted fireline and mobile equipment contractors. - Network with other areas to ensure provincial consistency in relation to contract timelines, conditions and issuance. - Work with associated forest officer to ensure mentorship and experience to foster professional development and growth.